Sz-Daniel/Tarkony/README.md

 - Introduction of a dynamic query object
 - Addition of an adapter to handle varying data structures
 - Transition to cache-based data storage and access

+Later: At ItemDetails, I considered creating a regular fetch function (not a hook).
+I ran into problems with fetchQuery, and I still don't fully understand the issue.
+While ItemDetails may be more efficient as a hook, I still plan to implement the plain function version, just to learn from the process and understand how not to approach it.